FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 # Configure and build this library

 The Cellular HAL libraries are used as part of an applications.
-In order to build the libraries, certain configurations must be provided.
+In order to build a librarie as part of an application, certain configurations must be provided.
 The [Lab-Project-FreeRTOS-Cellular-Demo](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo) project provides [an example](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/blob/master/source/cellular/cellular_config.h) of how to configure the build.
 Also see doxygen-generated file "doc/output/cellular/cellular_hal_config.html".

-Please refer to the [Lab-Project-FreeRTOS-Cellular-Demo](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo) project for more information.
+Please refer to the README of [Lab-Project-FreeRTOS-Cellular-Demo](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo) project for more information.

 # Integrate Cellular HAL libraries with MCU platforms

 > I am a MCU vendor.
 I want to integrate a cellular modem with my MCU platform.

 The Cellular HAL libraries use an abstracted interface - the [Comm Interface](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-HAL/blob/master/include/cellular_comm_interface.h), to communicate with cellular modems.
 A Comm Interface must be implemented on the MCU platform.
 The most common implementations of the Comm Interface are over UART hardware.
-Please refer to doxygen documentation ( doc/output/cellular/comm_if.html ) for definition of the Comm Interface.
+Please refer to doxygen documentations ( doc/output/cellular/comm_if.html ) for definition of the Comm Interface.
 The [Lab-Project-FreeRTOS-Cellular-Demo](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo) project has example implementations:

 * [FreeRTOS windows simulator comm interface](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/blob/master/source/cellular/comm_if_windows.c)
 * [Amazon-FreeRTOS common IO UART comm interface](https://github.com/aws/amazon-freertos/blob/feature/cellular/vendors/st/boards/stm32l475_discovery/ports/comm_if/comm_if_uart.c)